The Girl in the Red Cloak

 "But what if you're not ready?"
 Her father asked.

-Scarlet glared at her father for a moment, and then stood up from her chair saying.
+Scarlet glared at her parents for a moment, and then stood up from her chair saying.

 "I should get going, my exam is in an hour, may I be excused?"